DWI Lawyer in Ray County, MO

 Fighting Both Sides Of Your DWI Case in Ray County, MO

-DWI cases in Missouri have two components: a criminal side and a civil side.
+DWI cases in Missouri involve two distinct components: a criminal side and a civil side.
 The criminal punishments for DWI in Missouri, as you likely know, are serious.
-Even a first DWI offense could lead to the following consequences under Missouri law, as it is defined as a class B misdemeanor:
+Even a first DWI offense could lead to the following consequences under Missouri law, as it is categorized as a class B misdemeanor:

 - 8 points on your driving record